- Code ENVS6201

 - Course subject Environmental Science

-This course develops fundamental skills that are necessary for graduates seeking careers in natural resource management and other areas of environmental science.
-It also provides important background for those wishing to pursue careers in any field that potentially impacts on biodiversity, e.g. environmental policy and planning.
+This course develops fundamental knowledge and practical skills that are necessary for graduates seeking careers in natural resource management and other areas of environmental science.
+It also provides important background for those wishing to pursue careers in any field that potentially impacts on biodiversity (e.g. environmental policy and planning).
+This course provides the scientific underpinnings for the concepts explored in ENVS6024 Biodiversity Conservation.

-- Identify key factors that influence the distribution of biota.
+- Identify key factors that influence the distribution of species.

 - Demonstrate understanding about the complex linkages between abiotic and biotic components of ecosystems.